 Margo especially goes through this, because the way people think of her is not at all the way she thinks of herself, and the interior life people imagine her having is wildly different from her actual interior life.
 So I wanted to use Dr. Jefferson Jefferson as a way of beginning that book-long conversation about whether your you-ness is imposed from within or from without.

-run-in-the-shadow asked: So Bluefin doesn't actually exist?
+run-in-the-shadow said: So Bluefin doesn't actually exist?

 That really depends on how you define “actually” and “exist.”